Taruu/paho.mqtt.python/README.rst

 port
     the port to connect to the broker on.
 Defaults to 1883.

+properties
+    a dict or Properties class.
+    can be presented like dict with allowed Properties values.

 client_id
     the MQTT client id to use.
 If "" or None, the Paho library will